What is Qiskit?

 from your command line if you aren’t sure which version

-you have running.IONQ_API_KEY
+you have running.Set up Qiskit

 , so if you’ve already followed our guide on setting up and managing your API keys, Qiskit will automatically find it.